ARM-software/libGPULayers/layer_gpu_support/README_LAYER.md

 ## Framebuffers

-The framebuffer overrides allows some control over how the framebuffers are allocated and handled by the driver.
+The framebuffer overrides allow some control over how the framebuffers are allocated and handled by the driver.

 * If the `disable_compression` option is `true` then compression is always